metomi/rose/sphinx/glossary.rst

       * :ref:`cylc tutorial <tutorial-datetime-cycling>`

+   wall-clock time
+      In a cylc suite the wall-clock time refers to the actual time (in the real world).

+      See also:

+      * :term:`datetime cycling`
+      * :ref:`Clock Trigger Tutorial <tutorial-cylc-clock-trigger>`

    ISO8601
       ISO8601 is an international standard for writing dates and times which is used in cylc with :term:`datetime cycling`.